DerGuru/The-Resonant/New Chapters/Part1/P1-12_The_Meeting.md

 Milo sobered, nodding.
 "True.
 But worth the risk?
 Absolutely.
 We just need to approach with eyes open.
 And maybe a few contingency plans."

 "RAE is already helping with that," Jason said, a flicker of pride in his chest.
-"She—
+"Sheâ€”

 "She?"
 Milo interrupted, eyebrows raised.
 "You named it?"